Ezequiel Tovar Player Props: Rockies vs. Phillies

-On Thursday, Ezequiel Tovar (.182 batting average in his past 10 games, with two doubles, four walks and two RBI) and the Colorado Rockies face the Philadelphia Phillies, whose starting pitcher will be Matt Strahm.
-First pitch is at 6:40 PM ET.
+Ezequiel Tovar -- 0-for-3 in his most recent game -- will be in action for the Colorado Rockies versus the Philadelphia Phillies, with Aaron Nola on the mound, on April 21 at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Pirates.
+In his most recent game he had a hitless showing (0-for-3) against the Phillies.

 Ezequiel Tovar Game Info & Props vs. the Phillies